Donald Trump Says ‘Impeachment’ Is A ‘Very Ugly Word’

 “To preserve our Constitution, our democracy, our basic integrity, he should be impeached,” Biden said during a campaign event earlier this week.

-According to new polling, a majority of Americans believes that Trump should not only be impeached, but also removed from office.
+According to new polling, a majority of Americans believes that Trump should not only be impeached but also removed from office.